Transcendental Meditation, Mindfulness, and Vipassana

 Differences in Brain function:

-Brain researchers have found that during mindfulness-type practices, the brain shows EEG patterns typical of monitoring inner processes or performing internal memory tasks — frontal theta waves (5-8 Hz) and possibly posterior gamma (30-40 Hz) (Cognitive Processing, 2010).
+Brain researchers have found that during mindfulness-type practices, the brain shows EEG patterns typical of monitoring inner processes or performing internal memory tasks—frontal theta waves (5-8 Hz) and possibly posterior gamma (30-40 Hz) (Cognitive Processing, 2010).

-Practicing the TM technique creates a brain wave pattern distinct from mindfulness-type meditation and also different from ordinary focused attention: during TM practice, widespread or long-range alpha (8-12 Hz) coherence is commonly seen, especially in the frontal regions of the brain, indicating more efficient and integrated brain functioning and increased inner wakefulness (Cognitive Processing 11:1, 2010).
+Practicing the TM technique creates a brain wave pattern distinct from mindfulness-type meditation and also different from ordinary focused attention: during TM practice, widespread or long-range alpha coherence

 Different Levels of Relaxation: